THESE ARE "DADDY'S GIRLS" - MY PERSONAL HAREM OF SCOOTER HOTTIES:

 From the previous restoration, there are a couple of holes drilled in the wrong place for mounting the rubber floor strips.
 Not a biggie if you are looking for a daily driver, but will need attention if you are planning to show the scoot.

 She also had an incorrect front Super fender installed as part of the older restoration.
 Not an uncommon restoration shortcut 10 years ago because the one-model only SS fender and Cowls simply were not available.
 It's been only recently that the "maestro" Mauro Pascoli started reproducing quality versions making enthusiasts very, very, happy!

-After ordering the Pascoli fender and painting to match the rest of her outfit - this Italian sex goddess is elegantly dressed to impress whether at a Puccini opera or a Small Faces concert.
+After I order the Pascoli fender and paint her to match the rest of her outfit - this Italian sex goddess will be elegantly dressed to impress whether at a Puccini opera or a Small Faces concert.

 Check out her pics before booking your concert tiks:

 MECHANICAL WORK: Older engine rebuild & mechanical restoration.
 Recent: Gas tank clean.
 Carburetor rebuild.